mervin-njy/upwork-proposal-fullstack/coding-challenge-3/README.md

 # React and TypeScript Login Component

 This is a mock up of a Login Component built with React, TypeScript and Tailwind CSS.
 The component includes fields for email and password, as well as a submit button.
-The mock data for "created" user accounts can be viewed in the userData.js file in the root directory.
-For easy access, these are the users:
+As we will not be using an actual database for the CRUD server actions of user accounts, we will create mock data for the "existing" user accounts, which can be viewed in the userData.js file in the /mocks directory.
+For easy reference, these are the users:

 | User ID | Email              | Password          |
 | ------- | ------------------ | ----------------- |